g-k/circle-editor/README.md

 Done:

+* when saving link
+  * check start and end orbits are different
 * snap links to nearest orbits (do orbiters so it's more direct manipulation)?
   * what's the best data structure for dynamic 2D location lookup?
   * or reuse browser events?